 Weekly Notes and EPN

-The Weekly Notes will not be printed but will be posted on the front page of this website, usually on Friday afternoons, for download.
+The Weekly Notes is not being printed but is posted on the front page of this website, usually on Friday afternoons, for download.
 Please let us know if there is anyone who cannot access a copy.